-If shorter days and cooler mornings are sapping your energy and sense of adventure, The New Hampshire Highland Games and Festival is just what you need to reclaim your smile and bid summer a proper farewell.
-I had the pleasure of attending this festival last year with my wife and some good friends, and it brought back a flood of wonderful memories of my paternal grandparents.
+I had the pleasure of attending the New Hampshire Highland Games and Festival last year with my wife and some good friends, and it brought back a flood of wonderful memories of my paternal grandparents.
 Johnny and Mary Darroch used to regale me with their tales of growing up in Scotland, speaking and singing with their lilting Scottish brogues that hadn’t faded in the fifty years they lived in Brooklyn, NY.
 Thanks to them, my appreciation for this festival comes from a very deep and personal place.

 That said, you don’t have to own a kilt or know what haggis is to have a great time at this Scottish-themed festival at Loon Mountain in Lincoln, NH.
 The New Hampshire Highland Games is as much about enlightening fun seekers from all walks of life as it is about stirring the pride of direct descendants and distant relatives of Scottish people.